openpolitics/manifesto/infrastructure.md

 ## National Infrastructure in the National Interest

 Too much of the national instructure that society relies heavily upon is operated for private profit.
-The predictable result being;
+The predictable result being:
 * profits line the pockets of shareholders, instead of being used to improve services
 * shareholders often squirrel away their dividends in tax havens, witholding much needed tax revenue that can be used to benefit society
 * commercial interest is put before public interest